knope-dev/knope/docs/src/config/step/PrepareRelease.md

 1. The version could not be bumped for some reason.
 2. The [packages] section is not configured correctly.
-3. There was nothing to release.
+3. There was nothing to release _and_ `allow_empty` was not set to `true`.
 In this case it exits immediately so that there aren't problems with later steps.

 [semantic versioning]: https://semver.org
 [`bumpversion`]: ./BumpVersion.md